-I lucked out as usual with the people I met and one of the owners, Gia, invited me to join her for cocktail night at the Planetarium.
+I lucked out as usual with the people I met and I scored and invite for cocktail night at the Planetarium.
 On a Thursday evenings the California Academy of Sciences opens its doors for a special evening with cocktails and a show, plus a chance to have a look around.
 These nights are quite popular and so there was a bit of a queue.

 Another notable person who stimulated my mind was Guppy the ukulele playing tour guide, who took us on a walking tour around the Mission district and talked passionately about how the area is changing and how gentrification has displaced a lot of people and pushed the rents up.